zhum/forget-me-note/README-en.md

 # forget-me-note

-Organizer project "that where lies".
-The idea of the program - to remember which drawer/desk/shelf/room which things are lying, take a picture of them and mark things.
+Android-based organizer application project "where does it lie".
+The idea of the program - to remember which drawer/desk/shelf/room which things are lying.
+Just take a picture of them in application and mark things.
 You can add a photo with text (title) or just text.
 At the photo, when adding a new thing, you need to mark it with a frame.
 You can add a hierarchy - photographed the cabinet, then added its shelves (noting them in the cabinet photo), etc.
+To find some thing - press search in app and seek it in a list or by typing the name.
+Then you'll be pointed to desired thind place photo.
+If you stlii cannot remember the place by photo and title, just go one level up, to see where this photo was taken, and so on.

 Here the prototype is https://mockup.io/#projects/157161/mockups Another (without link visualization) is in the 'prototype' directory.